dhiway/cord/examples/subxt-anchor/README.md

 ```

 The explainers live in `docs/examples/subxt-anchor/*.md` so they can also be rendered inside other documentation toolchains.

+## Customising walkthrough data

+Payloads for every pallet extrinsic now come from `sample_data/demo.json`.
+The CLI transforms the JSON into the strongly typed structures that the runtime expects, so you can tweak fields without recompiling the binary.
+To point the walkthrough at a different file, pass `--sample-data /path/to/your.json`.
+Each JSON template can reference `{label}`, `{base_label}`, and `{run_id}` placeholders, which are resolved per run, and tokens such as the entity or registry identifier can be injected via `"type": "token"` entries.
+The bundled template defines optional attributes (`expires_at`, `notes`) and multiple lookup specs so you can demonstrate flexible schemas without editing Rust code.

 ## Quick remark probe